wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (3) If an amended certificate is issued, the certificate holder must immediately return the old certificate to the Licensing Authority.

-    (4) A certificate holder commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to comply with subsection (1) or subsection (3).
+    (4) A certificate holder commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to comply with subsection (1) or subsection (3).

     Compare: 1908 No 141 s 8; 1963 No 10 s 7

+    Section 33(4): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Appeals